Chapter 9

 ""[17] If, while we seek to be justified in Christ, it becomes evident that we ourselves are sinners, does that mean that Christ promotes sin?
 Absolutely not!"

-Now one may ask as the Scripture indicates, "Does this mean that Jesus is ministering sin or encouraging it?"
-The answer to these questions is a resounding NO!
-What is happening is that as we come closer to Jesus we become more and more aware of our sin and sinful ways.
+Now one may ask; "Why would someone ask if Jesus was promoting sin?”
+The answer is that as we come closer to Jesus we become more and more aware of our sin and sinful ways.

 To see this let us look to the example of Peter when Jesus called Peter to be a disciple.
 The incident of interest is recorded for us in,